OpenSourceFellows/ally-guide-app/README.md

 # Ally Guide

-www.ally.guide is an open source project contributed that triages a starting place to collaborate with current racial justice efforts and echo Black Lives Matter through the following programs.
+An open source project that helps citizens search and automate letter writing to their representatives to accelerate policies that focus on racial justice.
+(Breathe Act, Farm Workers aid, Land Reclamation, etc) - part of the [ProgramEquity](www.programequity.com) initiative.

 **Stack:**
 - [Express](https://expressjs.com/) - A minimal web framework for Node.js web applications